We’re launching PostgreSQL on Fly soon. We’d like some feedback, and volunteers to test it out. Here’s what we’re planning:

 We also will not offer single instance PostgreSQL databases.
 This will save both us and you headaches.

 You’ll notice that prices are only the cost of the underlying VMs.
-This is on purpose, so you can buy cheap DB clusters and use them for side projects, development, etc.
+This is on purpose, so you can buy cheap DB clusters and use them for side projects, development, etc. This is not a managed postgres service.

 What we’re doing is a little different than most self service PostgreSQL products.
 Does this sound useful to you all?
 And do any of you want to try it out in the next few weeks?